 She may have started her studies at UCLA around this time, majoring in Early Childhood Education.

 Paige would be married in Las Vegas 1 1/2 years (Oct.
-1, 1963) after this article appeared.
-The marriage lasted for 11 months (Aug 27, 1964).
+1, 1963) after this “Miss Panorama City” article appeared.

 In 1964, Paige filled out a divorce questionnaire ( below) stating that she had moved out of the marital home and was “living with family”.

 Family would have been living at 8533 Ventura Canyon Ave. according to phone listings.
-Her answer to employment record says clerical-secretary.

 See chapter on Marriage and Divorce to Mark F. Segal 1963-1964.

-Some of Paige’s quotes from Playboy are about disliking and avoiding the “9-5 doldrums” and”working for impersonal corporations.”
+Some of Paige’s quotes from Playboy magazine are about disliking and avoiding the “9-5 doldrums” and “working for impersonal corporations.”
+Ironically enough.

-By 1963, Diana’s childhood home on Moorpark had been razed.
+By 1963, Diana’s childhood home on Moorpark near the Sportsman Lodge had been razed.
 Records show a city permit (below) requesting a 6-unit apartment to be built.
-Notice it says NONE (highlighted) for “existing buildings on lot.”
-I’m not sure when the house was actually torn down.

 Did a developer make the LaRoccas an offer for the Moorpark house back in the late 50s when Ned was sick with lung cancer?
-Many older houses were now being razed for multi-unit housing to meet demand for higher density populations.
-If you can call a 6-plex multi-housing.
-I’ve been by this complex and it was added onto over the years.
+Many older houses were now being razed for multi-unit housing to meet demand for higher density populations flooding into the San Fernando Valley.( If you can call a 6plex multi-housing.)

 Nearby Ventura Blvd. continued to thrive with many businesses of all kinds.

-SFV continued to experience massive population growth and housing development throughout the 1960s.
+SFV continued to experience massive population growth and housing development throughout the 1960s and beyond.

-What happened to Paige’s family, ex Husband Mark F. Segal, Desmond Guinness and Marvin M. Mitchelson And More.
-Updated 1/28/2023
+What happened to Paige’s family, ex Husband, Desmond Guinness, Marvin M. Mitchelson.
+Updated 1/28/2025

 From the LAT Aug.
 29, 1976

 Paige’s grandmother Virginia Young LaRocca died in August of 1976 in the Studio City Convalescent Hospital located at 11429 Ventura Blvd.
+Location is close to the 1950s family home at 13055 Moorpark St.

-Virginia was cremated and her ashes were scattered in the ocean near the Santa Monica shoreline, just like granddaughter Paige’s ashes two years previous.
+Virginia was cremated and her ashes scattered in the ocean near the Santa Monica shoreline, just like granddaughter Paige’s ashes two years previous.

-Josephine’s daughter, former Warner Brothers starlet Mary Jane Harker Lanier died in 1986 in Jacksonville, Florida.
+Josephine’s daughter, former Warner Brothers starlet Mary Jane Harker Lanier died in 1988 in Jacksonville, Florida.
 Her husband Samuel Lefkovitz Lanier remarried and lived with his second wife for over 10 years until his death in 2007 at age 88, also in Florida.
-The oldest child of Jane and Samuel Lanier, Samuel Harker Lanier, passed away in 2018; he was only in his 60s.
-A Florida lawyer, he had been disbarred in St. Augustine on a cocaine related arrest only a few years before.

 Virginia’s sister and former Vaudeville performing and travelling partner, Josephine Young Harker, Paige Young’s great aunt, died in June of 1979 in the Jacksonville, Florida area.
 Public record.